How to Help: Hurricane Recovery + Relief Efforts

 In response to the devastating impacts from recent hurricanes, CORE is collecting donations to provide assistance to affected food and beverage service employees.
 Donations earmarked for Hurricane Irma in Florida will be used to provide gift cards to industry families to purchase food, water, clothes, and other needed items.

 Donate online now, call 404-655-4690, or send a check made payable to “CORE” to 1196 Buckhead Crossing, Woodstock, GA 30189.
 If you wish for this donation to be used for Hurricane Irma relief efforts in Florida, please indicate in your submission.
 If you would like to make an in-kind donation, please contact Executive Director Lauren LaViola at Lauren@COREgives.org.
 To apply or refer a family for support, fill out a grant application.

-Hurricane Resources: Be Prepared Before, During + After
+Hurricane Resources: Before, During + After

 As a member of the Florida Restaurant & Lodging Association (FRLA) family, we strongly encourage you and your business to stay informed and get a plan during the state’s Hurricane season (June 1 – November 30).
 The FRLA and VISIT FLORIDA actively participate and assist the State Emergency Response Team during emergency events as a member of ESF 18.
 The purpose of Emergency Support Function (ESF) 18 is to coordinate local, state and federal agency actions that will provide immediate and short-term assistance for the needs of business, industry and economic stabilization.
 For weather alert updates, visitors and residents may stay informed via the weather advisory located on the VISIT FLORIDA homepage.